udit-001/daily-wallpaper/README.md

 pythonw wall.pyw
 ```

-Now copy the above code and paste it into notepad and save it as "dailywall.bat"
+Now copy the above code and paste it into notepad, then modify the `<path to wall.pyw>` according to where you download the files from this repo, and save it as "dailywall.bat"

 If you want your script to work silently in the background without having a command prompt window opening up, then you'll also need to create a .VBS script.